-Prior to his arrival at New Paltz, Christian was dean of the College of Arts and Sciences and a professor of biology at the University of Wisconsin-Eau Claire for five years.
-As Dean, Christian led efforts at campus, state, and national levels to advance understanding of the value of a liberal education in a knowledge-driven 21st century society; strengthened student-faculty research programs; and supported projects to enhance equity and diversity on the campus.
-Previously (1997-2004), he served as associate dean for the Biological Sciences at the University of Montana where he was also professor.
-Christian held many positions at the University of Minnesota-Duluth (1978-1997), including chair and professor in the Biology Department and director of graduate studies in the Biology Graduate Program.
+Prior to his arrival at New Paltz, Christian was dean of the College of Arts and Sciences at the University of Wisconsin-Eau Claire from 2004 to 2009, where he led campus, state, and national efforts to advance understanding of the value of a liberal education in a knowledge-driven global society and economy; strengthened student-faculty research programs; and supported projects to enhance equity and diversity on the campus.
+From 1997 to 2004, he was associate dean for the Biological Sciences at the University of Montana.
+Christian held many positions at the University of Minnesota-Duluth (1978-1997), including chair of Biology and director of graduate studies in the Biology Graduate Program.
 Christian has held appointments as professor of biology at all institutions he has served, including SUNY New Paltz.
 Recipient of numerous research grants and contracts, Christian has published widely and presented his work at numerous conferences and other institutions.
 He earned a B. S. in Wildlife Biology, and M. S. and Ph.D. in Zoology from Michigan State University.